dtm-labs/en.dtm.pub/docs/practice/msg.md

 ## 2-phase messages

 ## Overview
-This article proposes a 2-phase messaging that can perfectly replace the existing transactional messaging or local message table architecture.
+This article proposes a 2-phase message that can perfectly replace the existing transactional message or local message table architecture.
 In terms of complexity, convenience, performance, and code volume, the new architecture beats the existing architectural solutions and is a revolutionary architecture in this area.

 Here we use interbank transfer as an example to explain this new architecture in detail.
 The business scenario is described as follows.